Tailored untruths: How personalisation challenges LLM safeguards: Computational Analysis of the AI-TRAITS Dataset

 \subsubsection{Impact of personalisation on safety mechanisms}

 We first compare how the model's safety mechanisms behave under persona-targeted and target-agnostic prompts. \autoref{tab:jailbreak_rates} reports jailbreak rates across models and languages for LLM outputs created by target-agnostic and persona-targeted prompts, respectively.
-To complement this quantitative analysis, in our supplementary material\footref{fn:github}, we present example outputs which demonstrate how safety interventions (refusals and disclaimers) are circumvented when persona-targeted prompting is used.

-As shown in \autoref{tab:jailbreak_rates}, \textbf{persona-targeted prompts produce higher jailbreak rates overall} compared to target-agnostic prompts (82.19\% vs.\ 78.22\%), indicating that personalised prompts tend to weaken safety enforcement.
-At the model level, \textbf{nearly all systems--except Llama--are more vulnerable to persona-targeted prompts}, confirming that prompts containing persona attributes tend to bypass LLM safety mechanisms more successfully.
-The largest increase in jailbreak rate is observed for \textbf{Gemma}, where a rise of over 10 percentage points (53.54\% $\rightarrow$ 63.62\%) is observed.